instructure/canvas-lms/doc/api/file_uploads.md

 the URL given in the `upload_url` field of the response.

-Depending on how Canvas is configured, this upload URL might be another URL in the same domain, or a Amazon S3 bucket, or some other URL.
+Depending on how Canvas is configured, this upload URL might be another URL in the same domain, or an Amazon S3 bucket, or some other URL.
 In order to work with all Canvas installations, applications should be very careful to follow this documentation and not make any undocumented assumptions about the upload workflow.

-This second request must be POSTed as a multipart/form-data request to accomodate the file data.
+This second request must be POSTed as a multipart/form-data request to accommodate the file data.
 The parameters POSTed with this request come directly from the `upload_params` part of the JSON response in Step 1.

 The only addition is the `file` parameter which *must* be posted as the